arijitchabri/movieMania/readme.md

 `pip install -r requirements.txt`

-3. Create a new database for the project:

-`python manage.py migrate`

-4. Load the initial data into the database:

-`python manage.py loaddata channels.json`
-`python manage.py loaddata movies.json`

 ### Running

 To start the development server, run the following command:

+windows : `python manage.py runserver`
+linux : `python3 manage.py runserver`

 The server should now be running at `http://127.0.0.1:8000/`.
 You can access the MovieMania web application by navigating to this URL in your web browser.